How to Get Through Your To-Do List This Week — Without Using AI Agents, Hiring a Human Assistant, or Giving Up Sleep

 What this process WILL DO for you:

-- It will help you sort through the chaos of your to-do list.
+- It will help you sort through the chaos and overwhelm of your to-do list.

-- If you implement it, it will make your to-do list more manageable.
+- It will make your to-do list more manageable and your life easier.

 - It will make you more effective by helping you focus on doing the right thing.